English Teacher – September 20215 Start!

 Next steps:

-If this Primary Class Teacher position sounds of interest, or you would like to find out more information, please contact Carly at Teach Plus
+If this Upper Key Stage 2 Teacher role sounds of interest, or you would like to find out more, please contact Ryan at Teach Plus.

 Teach Plus is a 5 star, Google rated, London based education recruitment agency.
 Our passion is to provide candidates with an excellent service in helping them find a new role, our candidate journey is what makes us stand out above the rest.